What is Medicare Part D?

 Medicare Part D helps cover your prescription drugs.
 Part D coverage is not offered by Original Medicare, but through private insurance plans monitored by the Centers for Medicare and Medicaid Services (CMS).
 CMS is the department in the federal government that manages Medicare.

 Anyone who is enrolled in Medicare Part A and/or Medicare Part B (Original Medicare) is eligible for a Medicare Part D plan.
 You are also eligible if you’re enrolled in a different Medicare plan, such as a Medicare Supplement or Medicare Part C (Medicare Advantage) plan without prescription drug coverage.

 What Does Medicare Part D Cover?

-Medicare Part D plans cover the costs of prescription drugs.
+Medicare Part D plans help cover the costs of prescription drugs.
 Each plan has a different formulary, which is the list of prescriptions they cover and at what costs.
 CMS does set rules about the required level of coverage and some price standards.

 Both generic and name brand prescriptions are covered by Part D plans.

 Medicare Part D Costs

 In a Medicare Part D Plan, your costs will usually include:

 - A monthly premium

 - Coinsurance or copayments on each prescription